 sparkles on our bodies.

 The confusion of elements continues in this stanza when the “[c]old of the sea is” noted as the “counterpart to this great fire,” but the “ocean” is noted as having a “burning cold.”
 This presents a bit of a paradox since the only thing that is noted to have any sort of heat, specifically, is the “ocean,” but the other body of water is noted as the heat’s “counterpart.”
 The reader would logically know that the “ocean” does not actually have the “burn” of the “fire,” but the word choices make the ideas overlap almost into chaos.
 Why would a “sea” “counter[act]” “fire,” but an “ocean” “burn[s]?”

-For the final lines of this stanza, the narrator brings in first-person perspective with “we,” which indicates that the themes at work within the poem are universal—that regardless of the reader, the narrator believes they will relate to the concepts.
+For the final lines of this stanza, the narrator brings in the first-person perspective with “we,” which indicates that the themes at work within The Depths are universal—that regardless of the reader, the narrator believes they will relate to the concepts.
 The confusion, again, arises with what “we” do in that section—that after “[p]lunging out of the burning cold of ocean we enter an ocean of intense noon.”